Horsehair

 Horsehair is the long hair growing on the manes and tails of horses.
-It is used for various purposes, including upholstery, brushes, the bows of musical instruments, a hard-wearing fabric called haircloth, and for horsehair plaster, a wallcovering material formerly used in the construction industry and now found only in older buildings.
+It is used for various purposes, including: upholstery, brushes, the bows of musical instruments, a hard-wearing fabric called haircloth, and for horsehair plaster- a wallcovering material formerly used in the construction industry and now found only in older buildings.

-Horsehair can be very fine and flexible; mane hair is generally softer and shorter than tail hair.
+Horsehair can be rough, knotted and dirty messes, or very fine and flexible; mane hair is generally softer and shorter than tail hair.
 The texture of horsehair can be influenced by the breed and management of the horse, including natural conditions such as diet or climate.
 Processing may also affect quality and feel.

 Horsehair is a protein fiber that absorbs water slowly, but can be dyed or colored effectively using traditional dyes suitable for protein fibers.
 It can be felted, but not easily.

 Uses

 Horsehair fabrics are woven with wefts of tail hair from live horses and cotton or silk warps.
-Horsehair fabrics are sought for their lustre, durability and care properties and mainly used for upholstery and interiors.
+Horsehair fabrics are sought for their lustre, durability and care properties, and are mainly used for upholstery and interiors.